kddnewton/kddnewton.github.io/_posts/2022-02-14-formatting-ruby-part-1.md

 It's worth discussing quickly how the DSL within the ripper comments work.
 Effectively, they're a quick way of describing the events that should be dispatched, as well as the values that should be passed up the tree.
 You can run the script yourself locally (`ruby -r./ext/ripper/tools/dsl -e 'p DSL.new("...", []).generate' `) to see how it works.
 Below are a couple of examples along with the code they generate (after macro expansion):

-* `$1` - In a production rule with a single element, this passes the value directly up to the parent without dispatching a single event.
+* `$1` - In a production rule with a single element, this passes the value directly up to the parent without dispatching a single event:

 ```c
 $$ = $1;
 ```

-* `foo!($1)` - In a production rule with a single element, this calls out to the `ripper_dispatch1` function, then passes the result of that value directly up to the parent.
+* `foo!($1)` - In a production rule with a single element, this calls out to the `ripper_dispatch1` function with the ID `ripper_id_foo` (coming from `foo!`), then passes the result of that value directly up to the parent:

 ```c
 {